 RE ACCELERATORTM Program

-Ever wonder why $100,000 comprehensive plans & $100 million redevelopment projects fail to revitalize cities?
+Why do $100,000 comprehensive plans and $100 million redevelopment projects often fail to revitalize cities?

 “The RE Accelerator program is how a city or region proves to residents, employers, and real estate investors